dzegel/DynamockServer/README.md

     }

 ### DELETE `<dynamock-path-base>/expectations`
-Clear all registered mock setups.
+Clear registered expectations.

+**Content-Type:** application/json

+**Request Body Parameters:**
+- expectation_ids:
+    - type: Array of String
+    - required: false
+    - description: Ids of the expectations to de-register.
+When `null` or not provided clears all expectations.

 ### GET `<dynamock-path-base>/expectations`
 List all registered mock setups.

 **Response Body Parameters:**
+- expectation_responses:
-- expectation_responses: Array of [ExpectationResponse](#expectationresponse-object) Objects
+    - type: Array of [ExpectationResponse](#expectationresponse-object) Objects
+    - required: true

 ### POST `<dynamock-path-base>/expectations-suite/store`
 Save the state of registered expectations into an expectations-suite that can be restored at a later point in time.

 **Query Parameters:**
+- suite_name:
+    - type: String
+    - required: true
-- suite_name: Name of the expectations-suite.
+    - description: Name of the expectations-suite.

 ### POST `<dynamock-path-base>/expectations-suite/load`
 Restore the state of registered expectations to a stored expectations-suite.

 **Query Parameters:**
+- suite_name:
+    - type: String
+    - required: true
-- suite_name: Name of the expectations-suite.
+    - description: Name of the expectations-suite.

 ----------------------------------------------